Enemy at the Gates: Production

-The filming of Enemy of the Gates took place in Germany.
+The filming of Enemy at the Gates took place in Germany.
 The crossing of the Volga River was shot on the Altdöberner See, a man-made lake near the village of Pritzen, in the south of Brandenburg.
 A derelict factory in the village of Rüdersdorf was used to recreate the ruins of Stalingrad's tractor factory.
 The massive outdoor set of Stalingrad's Red Square was built at Krampnitz, near Potsdam.
 It was a former Wehrmacht riding school that had served as a Soviet barracks during the Cold War.
 Set construction began in October 1999 and took almost five months to complete.
-The scene at the end with the waving coats is a reference to Sergio Leone.
+The scene at the end with the waving coats is a reference to the works of Sergio Leone.

 Soundtrack

-The soundtrack to Enemy at the Gates was written by James Horner and released on 31 March 2001.
+The soundtrack to Enemy at the Gates was composed and conducted by James Horner and released on 31 March 2001.